On this page

 To query your Online Archive data, use the connection string through the Online Archive or federated database instance Connect button to connect to the federated database instance.

 You can also query your Online Archive data with SQL.
-To learn more, see Query with SQL.
+To learn more, see Query with Atlas SQL.

 Once Atlas creates the Online Archive, you can't change the archiving criteria from Date Match to Custom Filter, or vice versa.

 If you delete all the Online Archives, Atlas deletes the federated database instances.
 After deleting all the Online Archives, if you create an Online Archive with the same settings as a deleted Online Archive, Atlas creates a new federated database instance for the new Online Archive.

 Online Archive stores infrequently accessed data to lower the data storage costs on your Atlas cluster.
 However, you incur costs for amount of data that you transfer and query.
 To learn more about Online Archive costs, see the Online Archive Costs.